leventefrks/por-es-sar/README.md

 I created this site for a friend of mine who has published recently two books and I hope this will help him in his career.

+## Redesign & development
+Current version of the [site](https://poressar.wordpress.com/)  that will be replaced with this project.

 ## Work In Progress demo

 [Demo](https://por-es-sar.netlify.app/)